RebelKell/election-analysis/README.md

 ## Election Audit Results
-Below is a breakdown of the election results.

 In total 369,711 voters cast a ballot across three counties for three candidates vying for the congressional seat.
 This congressional district consists of three counties - Arapahoe, Denver and Jefferson.